 Please take a few moments to read the Trail Rules

 For educational opportunities, volunteer activities or special events, contact: The City of Austin’s Wildland Conservation Division at 972-1660.

-The Violet Crown Trail will be opening its Circle C Ranch segment in 2017, but the first six miles – from Zilker Park to Sunset Valley – are already open to the public.
-Once complete, the 30-mile trail will provide a unique recreational experience as it passes through the urban wildlands of the Barton Creek Wilderness Park, the City of Sunset Valley, Circle C Ranch, and eventually into Hays County.
+The Violet Crown Trail is currently open. to the public.
+The 30-mile trail provides a unique recreational experience as it passes through the urban wildlands of the Barton Creek Wilderness Park, the City of Sunset Valley, Circle C Ranch, and eventually into Hays County.

-The CCHOA owns and operates four separate park areas with playscapes.
+The CCHOA owns and operates six separate park areas with playscapes.
 The locations are: